danielsaidi/website_danielsaidi/_posts/2020/2020-06-07-swiftui-alerts.md

 With these new tools at our disposal, we can present alerts in a much easier way.

-First, create a `@State` property in any view that should be able to present alerts:
+First, create a context property in any view that should be able to present alerts:

 ```swift
 @ObservedObject private var alertContext = AlertContext()
 ```

-then add an `AlertContext` specific view modifier to the view:
+then add an `alert` modifier to the view:

 ```swift
 .alert(context: alertContext)
 ```

-You can now present any view and `AlertProvider` as a alert, for instance the `AppAlert`:
+You can now present any `AlertProvider` as a alert, for instance `AppAlert`:

 ```swift
 alertContext.present(AppAlert.warning)